heymcgovern/heymcgovern.github.io/_portfolio/it-support-guides.md

 All our suppliers had good knowledge bases, so I kept the guides high-level and linked out to articles.
 Our guides instead covered best practices and company-specific ways of working.
 For example, that Zoom guide included links to our fun branded backgrounds.

 The onboarding process went from a long email with lots of step-by-step instructions to a short doc with links to our IT guides.
-As a result, the team were able to get folks onboarded much faster and with fewer follow up calls and tickets.
+As a result, the team were able to get folks onboarded much faster and with fewer follow-up calls and tickets.

 The IT guides are living documents.
 The structure and templates that I created mean the team can hop in and create or edit guides easily